 Watch this video by Ibaisaic to see what this vacuum is all about in this unboxing video:

 Take note that the Fluffy you see in the video is the UK version, so it will not come with the same attachments as the US version.
 The US version does not come with the bristled attachment that you’ll see in the video above.

 What you’ll get out of the box (if you buy in Amazon)?

 - A soft roller cleaning head

 - Mini turbo brush

 - Wall mountable charger

 Here’s a look at the Fluffy head:

 The blue and red parts of this tool have nylon with black grooves are stiffer carbon fiber that provides agitation.
-Don’t let the “soft roller” title fool you as it is stiff and will not bend.
+Don’t let the “soft roller” title fool you as it is rigid and will not bend.

 There are also nylon strips at the bottom surrounding the soft roller bar that protects the floor from the plastic shell of this tool.